mintedreward/heartmail/stamps-specs/sw-2112-contact-card.md

 SW 112: Contact Card
 ==================

-Standardizing for paymail a visual contact card for a paymail including avatar, name, paymail, bio, website.
+Standardizing for email2 a visual contact card for a email2 including avatar, name, email2, bio, website.